DavidLMS/learnmcp-xapi/README.md

 - **LRS SQL**: SQLite-based lightweight LRS ideal for development and small deployments
 - **Ralph LRS**: Enterprise-grade LRS by France Université Numérique with support for Basic Auth and OIDC authentication
+- **Veracity Learning**: Cloud or self-hosted xAPI-compliant LRS with full 1.0.3 specification support and advanced analytics
 - **Plugin Architecture**: Designed for easy addition of new LRS implementations without modifying core code

 ## Getting Started